 Tudor is a legendary brand in the United States.
-Their watches are intended to make a lifestyle statement.
-The Lifestyle section links directly to their Tumblr account and there is a link to their Twitter account as well.
+Their watches are also intended to make a lifestyle statement.
+Furthermore, the Lifestyle section links directly to their Tumblr account and there is a link to their Twitter account as well.

 The name COR Cellars is written boldly on a grey background on the website of this winery in Washington State.
-White and red letters are used, just like the color of the wines made by them.
-You can drop in on them for a wine tasting about an hour from downtown Portland and even wander through the vineyards.
+Also, white and red letters are used, just like the color of the wines made by them.
+Furthermore, you can drop in on them for a wine tasting about an hour from downtown Portland and even wander through the vineyards.

 WIRED is a print and digital magazine that covers a wide spectrum of topics- from science to business and design to entertainment.
-A collage of personalities makes up the interesting landing page, with a stylish logo featured in the center of the page.
+Also, a collage of personalities makes up the interesting landing page, with a stylish logo featured in the center of the page.

 The landing page of this website is sheer minimalism.
 Just the stylized name written in white lettering on a black background and a five item small menu to the left.
 Nothing else.
-They design packaging, catalogs, billboards, business cards, logos, websites and much more.
-Some of their work is displayed in the ‘inner’ pages.
+Also, they design packaging, catalogs, billboards, business cards, logos, websites and much more.
+Additionally, some of their work is displayed in the ‘inner’ pages.

-Darren Booth is a man of letters- to be precise, he is a lettering artist and an illustrator.
-His client list is impressive with many well known names.
-Samples of his work are showcased in a grid on the homepage.
+Darren Booth is a man of letters- to be precise, he is also lettering artist and an illustrator.
+Moreover, his client list is impressive with many well known names.
+Furthermore, samples of his work are showcased in a grid on the homepage.

 The Collective Quarterly is a magazine about discovery.
-They focus on only one place in every issue to make sure that no story is missed out.
-The magazine is a veritable storehouse of experiences.
+Also, they focus on only one place in every issue to make sure that no story is missed out.
+Additionally, the magazine is a veritable storehouse of experiences.

 Contently Foundation works to promote journalism.
-They support and inspire young journalists and train them, if required, to be the voice of the disadvantaged people.
-Their homepage carries some of these stories.
+Also, they support and inspire young journalists and train them, if required, to be the voice of the disadvantaged people.
+Moreover, their homepage carries some of these stories.

 The Car Crush

 All about cars – that’s what you will see on this website founded by Joe Richardson.
-He is passionate about cars and fills his website with information and images of cars.
-You can access his Instagram, Facebook and Twitter pages from his website.
+Likewise, he is passionate about cars and fills his website with information and images of cars.
+Furthermore, you can access his Instagram, Facebook and Twitter pages from his website.

 Full page images of tubs of creme with a menu to the top left- that makes up the landing page of Cornell Creme.
-They make ice creams from pure ingredients and their dairy requirements are met by a 50 year old second generation farm.
+Also, they make ice creams from pure ingredients and their dairy requirements are met by a 50 year old second generation farm.

 Pat Blute is a multi faceted personality who dabbles in entertainment, travel and marketing.
 The website carries a load of videos in the About section, as well as the links to the many social media platforms on which he is present.

 Jennifer Maravillas travels extensively and maps the places she travels to.
-The maps are made with trash.
-Her website makes for a nice platform to display her drawings.
+She also made the maps with trash.
+Moreover, her website makes for a nice platform to display her drawings.
 The Imagined section is both funny and thought provoking- animals riding elevators and bicycles(!) and more.

 Big Human is into digital product design and development.
 Their studio is in New York.
-A click on the individual tiles in the mosaic of images on their landing page will lead you to the details of their different ventures and products.
+Furthermore, a click on the individual tiles in the mosaic of images on their landing page will lead you to the details of their different ventures and products.

 Lumio is a highly innovative lamp.
-It is compact, in the form of a book that can be opened out 360 degree into a lamp with a strap.
-This reddot award winning lamp has made good use of the rich image features of Squarespace to contrast the luminosity of the lamp against a dark background.
+It is compact, in the form of a book that you can open out 360 degree into a lamp with a strap.
+Also, this reddot award winning lamp has made good use of the rich image features of Squarespace to contrast the luminosity of the lamp against a dark background.